nabla0001/resnet/README.md

 * `cpu`

-For all experiments models were trained on Apple Silicon GPUs via _Metal Performance Shaders_ (MPS) backend.
+All models were trained on a M3 MacBook via _Metal Performance Shaders_ (MPS) backend.

 Approximate training times for each model are: